 In accordance with regulations promulgated by the Securities and Exchange Commission (the "SEC"), the Company has made this Proxy Statement, the Notice of Annual Meeting of Shareholders, and the Annual Report available to shareholders on the Internet.
-Shareholders may (i) access and review the Company's proxy materials and (ii) authorize their proxies, as described in "Voting by Internet, by Phone, by Mail or In Person" above.
+Shareholders may (i) access and review the Company's proxy materials and (ii) authorize their proxies, as described in "Voting by Internet, by Phone, by Mail or at the Annual Meeting via Live Webcast" above.
 While the Company encourages shareholders to take advantage of electronic delivery of proxy materials, which helps to reduce the environmental impact of the Annual Meeting and the cost associated with the physical printing and mailing of materials, shareholders may request a printed set of proxy materials.
-The Notice of Internet Availability of Proxy Materials contains instructions on how you can elect to receive a printed copy of the Proxy Statement and Annual Report.
+The Notice of Internet Availability of Proxy Materials contains instructions on how you can elect to receive a printed copy of the Proxy Statement and the Annual Report.